-Potter makes 4-3-3 switch as Azpilicueta preferred to Fofana and Koulibaly against Salzburg
+Potter opts for a 4-3-3 formation with Azpilicueta over Fofana and Koulibaly against Salzburg

 Graham Potter opted for Cesar Azpilicueta ahead of recent arrivals Kalidou Koulibaly and Wesley Fofana as Chelsea switched to 4-3-3 in their new head coach's first game.